2023 The Basque Country

 Wednesday 4th St Bertrand-de-Comminges, Pau, Bayonne (3 nights)

 9.00 am departure.
 Drive 1 hour 45 minutes to St Bertrand-de-Comminges, a pretty hilltop medieval village on the edge of the Pyrenees.
 Our visit will include the Romanesque/Gothic cathedral – one of the prime stops on the southern pilgrimage route to St Jacques de Compostella.
 Free time for lunch here, then drive 90 minutes west to the city of Pau, capital of the ancient region of Béarn, whose geographical situation as gateway to the Pyrenees made it famous as a grand 19th century resort.
-Coffe stop, including a short stroll on the famous Boulevard des Pyrenees avenue with fine views (weather permitting) of the Pyrenean peaks to the south.
+Coffee stop, including a short stroll on the famous Boulevard des Pyrenees avenue with fine views (weather permitting) of the Pyrenean peaks to the south.

 Then another 90 minutes west to the city of Bayonne, famous for its ham (the French equivalent of Italian Parma or Spanish Serrano ham), and for giving its name to the bayonet.
 Bayonne is an attractive ancient city on the River Adour, just six miles from the Atlantic coast.
 Check-in to Mercure Bayonne Centre Le Grand Hotel for 3 nights.
 Evening meal together.